Top 10 U2 Songs

 # 5 – With or Without You

-These beautiful and tender notes create the impression of real, painful longing, which fits in with the song’s lyrics.
-Bono sings about the strained relationship of a couple, where the song’s protagonist loves and needs his lover yet paradoxically finds himself unable to find true happiness while with them.
-This is a situation that most people will find themselves in at some point in their lives (and those that don’t can just watch a rom-com to understand the heartrending confusion), so having such a ubiquitous song address the situation is a real help, and the band do so with class and sensitivity.
+These beautiful, tender notes create the impression of real, painful longing, which fits with the song’s lyrics.
+Bono sings about the strained relationship of a couple, where the song’s protagonist loves and needs his lover, yet paradoxically finds himself unable to find true happiness with them.
+This is a situation most people will find themselves in at some point in their lives (and those who don’t can just watch a rom-com to understand the heartrending confusion), so having such a ubiquitous song address it is a real help, and the band does so with class and sensitivity.

 Bono’s voice is at its most delicate and pained on this track, perhaps most of all during the song’s recurring bridge, where his inner pain and anguish is palpable.
-The power of music is most obvious when it’s a reflection of relatable, real life emotion, and nowhere is this more clear than on the authentic brilliance of With or Without You.
+The power of music is most obvious when it’s a reflection of relatable, real-life emotion, and nowhere is this more clear than in the authentic brilliance of With or Without You.

 # 4 – Vertigo